dolegi/lockdown.sh/README.md

 - Zero Config
 - Zero Install
-- Single file POSIX shell script
+- Single file shell script

 ## WARNING
 This script changes the ssh port to `141`.
 And restricts ssh to key only for the created admin user if an admin user is created.